 Features like Notification Summary and Focus make our life easy.
 However, for one reason or another, not everyone is getting the full benefits of these settings.
-And if you are amongst them and notifications are not working on your iPhone, let me help you fix that with some tweaks, hacks, and more.
+And if you are amongst them and notifications are not working on your iPhone running iOS 17 or iOS 16, let me help you fix that with some tweaks, hacks, and more.

 - Turn off Focus on iPhone